uprtcl/js-uprtcl/packages/micro-orchestrator/README.md

 `Micro-orchestrator` is a new library to help coordinate different frontend modules, to build entire applications from small building blocks.
 This micro-modules can depend on one another,

-It's inspired by the `micro-frontends` pattern, and wants to extend it to enable modules that can interact from one another
+It's inspired by the `micro-frontends` pattern, and wants to extend it to enable micro modules grouped by funcionality, that can interact from one another with or without clearly defined boundaries.

 It uses `InversifyJs` for all dependency management.